October 10, 2018 1 Comment

 Scroll down for more advice on choosing text papers and binding thread, overcoming common problems and ideas for using the Stab Stitch books.

-I strongly recommend linen thread for your spine stitching.
+Nothing is better than linen thread for making books.
 Strong yet flexible, it's the preferred thread of bookbinders, especially for exposed spine sewings like the Japanese Stab Stitch books.
-It's certainly good to get started with whatever you have to hand at home - why spend money when you don't have to? - but it's easy to get frustrated and blame yourself (lack of skills, doubtful craftsmanship) when things don't go well.
-In reality, an experienced professional bookbinder wouldn't fare much better than you, if they were using less-than-ideal materials.
+It's good to get started with whatever you have to hand at home - why spend money when you don't have to? - but it's easy to get frustrated and blame yourself (lack of skills, doubtful craftsmanship) when things don't go well.
+In reality, an experienced bookbinder wouldn't fare too much better than you if they were using less-than-ideal materials.

-Waxed linen thread for binding Stab Stitch books - all the colours of the rainbow!
+Crawford waxed linen thread - all the colours of the rainbow!

-Wax helps the stitching grip to itself and also prevents undue tearing of the paper.
-You could get some unwaxed linen thread and a beeswax / vegan wax block and wax it yourself.
+Wax helps the stitching grip to itself and also helps to stop the paper tearing.
+You could get some unwaxed linen thread and a beeswax or hydrocarbon vegan wax block and wax it yourself.
+My Directory has suggestions for where to find Crawford waxed linen thread and unwaxed options, too.

-For your bookblock (the pages inside the book), I'd recommend anything from lightweight 80, 90 or 100gsm regular printer paper for beginners (fold the lightest weight papers in half and bind along the open edge, to make a traditional 'pouch book'), to 120 or 130gsm cartridge paper for writing and drawing.
-You could also use pastel or watercolour paper, if those are your preferred mediums, or Satogami if you'd like a general-purpose Japanese lightweight paper.
+For your bookblock (the pages inside the book), I'd recommend starting with anything from lightweight 80, 90 to 100gsm regular printer paper for beginners.
+Tip: fold the lightest weight papers in half and bind along the open edge, to make a traditional 'pouch book'.
+You could use 120 or 140gsm cartridge paper for writing and drawing.
+And you could even try heavier (thicker) pastel or watercolour papers (but bear in mind that they work best on larger, and landscape format, books).
+For a very fine, lightweight binding, you could use Satogami if you'd like a general-purpose Japanese lightweight paper.

 Even those of us well-seasoned in our craft find some aspects of it more challenging than others.
-If you're new to making Japanese Stab Stitch books, here are come common tricky bits, with ideas for overcoming them.
+If you're new to making Japanese Stab Stitch books, here are some common tricky bits, and ideas for how to overcome them.

 A common stumbling-block for beginners is getting up to five passes of thread through a single sewing station (as with the Hemp Leaf Stab Stitch).
 Needles are wiggled, frowns appear, a lot of force is applied and still the needle just won't pull through the sewing station.